dcostap/personal-blog/_programming-notes/2023-11-01-error-handling-in-kotlin.md

 For most simple cases (to just encode the absence of a result), I use nullable types.
 Kotlin's null safety plus its null-checking syntax makes this a great way to handle the possibility of failure.

-However, this won't do whenever I want to return extra information about why something failed, or encode which one of a closed-set of failures this one belongs in.
+However, this won't be enough if I want to return extra information about why something failed, or encode which one of a closed-set of failures this one belongs in.
-This is where error-handling in Kotlin gets complex, as there's no standard solution.
+This is where error-handling in Kotlin gets a bit more complex, as there's no standard solution - you've got to pick your poison.

 Some people use [libraries](https://github.com/arrow-kt/arrow) that embrace functional-style error types, drawing inspiration from Rust and other languages.